 Last week we published a podcast interview with Mark Brouwer about the subject of “looking vs. lusting.”
-Soon after publishing the post, my wife came across a post on another blog about the same subject.
+Soon after publishing the post, my wife came across a post on another blog about the difference between looking and lusting.
 The post begins with a quote:

 My husband is a very visual/artistic man and says that for him, for the vast majority of the time, looking at beautiful women in bikinis, lingerie, etc. is the same as looking at a beautiful car or art picture.
 He enjoys it for its beauty and it has nothing to do with his love or desire for me, nor does he use it for sexual fulfillment.